oracle-livelabs/adb/lakehouse-medallion/author-review.md

 ## Delivery status

-GitHub submission: WMS 12202 / LiveLabs 4526, `hol6091`, development branch `codex/hol6091-wms-12202`.
+GitHub submission: WMS 12202 / LiveLabs 4526, `lakehouse-medallion`, development branch `codex/hol6091-wms-12202`.
 The owner confirmed public check-in, including the pre-release UI screenshots.
 Keep the PR in draft and the LiveLabs listing Private until runtime acceptance.
 The uppercase source folder remains unchanged.

 WMS-specific checks still open: separate common Get Started lab (setup is currently integrated into Lab 1); correct sandbox Need Help variant; final screenshot redaction/cropping review; official lint checker; and all runtime checks below.
 Do not mark these items complete solely because the local structural validator passed.
 Repository contribution guidance also requests OCA verification and a sign-off.
 No legal attestation or sign-off is made on behalf of the owner in this draft submission.